saharsh93/saharsh.agarwal/_pages/about.md

 I am an assistant professor of economics at UCSC.
 My main fields of interest and work are microeconomics, behavioral economics and experimental economics.

 <!--
-git add _pages/about.md && git commit -m "add change to yml" && git push -->
+git add _pages/about.md && git commit -m "add change to _pages/about" && git push -->